 4. Enter the contact information, if this is the first time the NOP is being added.
+Do not enter a pledge before entering contact information.
+Notice no pledge exists for this provider.

 5. Select Contacts from the list.

 6. Enter at least two facility contacts within the contact screen.